Get Started with Email Marketing

 After completing this unit, you’ll be able to:

 - Explain the difference between email marketing and marketing automation.

 As a marketer, you hear a lot about delivering marketing content and personalized experiences across every step of the customer journey.
-In fact, the Pardot Engagement Studio module walks you through how to do just that.
 But despite the current emphasis on multichannel content delivery, email is still a primary method of delivering excellent experiences to your customers.
 It’s a necessary part of your marketing strategy.
 No surprise here: Marketing Cloud’s 2017 State of Marketing reports that for B2C and B2B marketers, email marketing is as effective as ever.

 Think of the kinds of emails you receive from companies and brands: welcome emails, new product or feature announcements, event invitations, resources, newsletters.
 The list can go on and on.
 And email gives you a window into customer behavior—you can see which emails they open, what device they use, and which content and offers they explore.

 So emails are both central to your business strategy and the primary way to reach your audience.
-That said, you might be wondering about how email marketing fits in with your marketing automation platform, Pardot.
+That said, you might be wondering about how email marketing fits in with your marketing automation platform, Marketing Cloud Account Engagment.

 So What’s the Difference?

 If you’re confused about the difference between “email marketing” and “marketing automation,” you’re not alone.
 Even seasoned marketers sometimes struggle to sift through the marketing speak to find the tool that provides real value.
 This jargon can make it seem like the lines between marketing automation and email marketing are blurred, when in reality, the distinction is fairly simple.

 - Email marketing is a tool that helps send mass email, track replies, and report on them.